Photo by: VisitBritain/Ben Selway

 Route: Heywood to Rawtenstall

 Combining vintage locomotives with a nostalgic atmosphere, East Lancashire Railway offers trips through the scenic Lancashire countryside.
-Special events include Vintage Vibes festival at Bury station (24 to 25 May 2025), dining experiences including gin tastings, and diesel galas.
-Families can enjoy immersive events such as the The Dino Adventure (10 April and 28 May 2025) with dinosaur-themed activities or the interactive Wizarding Adventure (selected dates throughout 2025).
+Special events include the annual Vintage Vibes festival at Bury station (check website for more details), dining experiences, gin tastings and diesel galas.

 Settle-Carlisle Railway